makerfactoryio/docs/docs/educational/raspberry/overview.md

 # PROGRAMMING LEARNING-PACKAGE FOR RASPBERRY PI®

-### This documentation describes the learning package in Python
+### This documentation describes the package for learning Python